makrai/notes/tasnim22-depac-corp-depr-anxi-speech-clpsych.md

       subjective (Berman+ 1985; Nemeroff, 2007; Wakefield, 2013).
 Moreover,
       participants are often reluctant to fill-out the self rated assessment in
 * language can be an effective alternative to objectively characterize
-  * emotion and cognition are both affected in MDD.
-As a result,
+  * emotion and cognition are both affected in MDD
   * depressed patients demonstrate
-    * negative emotional bias in memory, attention, and event-interpretation (Mathews and MacLeod, 2005), as well as more
+    * negative emotional bias in memory, attention, and event-interpretation (Mathews and MacLeod, 2005)
-    * general impairment in attention, memory, and decision-making (Cohen+ 1982; Blanco+ 2013) These effects are manifested in patients’
+    * general impairment in attention, memory, and decision-making (Cohen+ 1982; Blanco+ 2013)
-    * slowed rate of speech, volume, prosody, as well as increased use of firstperson pronouns, negatively valenced speech content, and use of absolute words (Flint+ 1992; Fineberg+ 2016).
-Therefore,
+    * slowed rate of speech, volume, prosody, as well as increased use of first-person pronouns, negatively valenced speech content, and use of absolute words (Flint+ 1992; Fineberg+ 2016)
   * automated computational analysis of speech represents an excellent data
-    * develop digital biomarkers for mental illness.
-This kind of automated
+    * develop digital biomarkers for mental illness
-    * takes only a few minutes of audio recording, therefore is less
+    * takes only a few minutes of audio recording
 * speech-based comp models for measuring depression prevalence and severity
   * Audio-Visual Emotion Recognition Challenge (AVEC) in 2013
   * A subset of the audiovisual depressive language corpus (AViD-Corpus) was